-As well as gaining and developing a wide range of software engineering knowledge and skills, you have the option to spend a year in industry between the second and third year of the course.
+On this course, as well as gaining and developing a wide range of computer science knowledge and skills, you have the option to spend a year in industry between the second and third year of the course.
 This is an excellent opportunity to expand your CV and will give you the opportunity to apply your academic knowledge and interpersonal skills in a real-world environment, and to reflect on your own personal development and career choices.
 Successful completion of an industrial placement year, which you arrange with our support, will add 'with Professional Experience' to your degree title.

 Modules may include:

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

 |GCSE||English Language and Maths at grade C or above|

 |UCAS tariff points||112 - 120 points|

 |GCE A level||112 - 120 UCAS points (BBB) including a computing subject or a numerate subject (maths/physics/chemistry)|

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.